Nicklas2751/NodeMCMQTTRCSwitch/README.md

-# NodeMCMQTTRCSwitch
+# NodeMCU MQTT RCSwitch Control
-Lua scripts to control 433mhz rc switches via MQTT
+Lua scripts to control 433mhz rc switches via MQTT for homeautomation.

 ## How it works